VietnamTo-pack List for Vietnam

 • Suitcase: looks more formal, especially for a business trip, and the design generally makes it safer for valuable or fragile belongings.
 More expensive brands are often made from waterproof materials.

 • Backpack: is a more versatile and personalized option and will be most useful for backpackers and solo travelers.
-If you are aiming for a motorbike trip in Northern Vietnam, a TETON Hiking Backpack can be your most trusted companion on the road.
+If you aim for a motorbike trip in Northern Vietnam, a TETON Hiking Backpack can be your most trusted companion.

 Health Items on To-pack List for Vietnam